agentultra/tigerbeetle-hs/README.md

 The synchronous client interface blocks and awaits the result of each command sent to the server.
-This is useful mainly for prototyping, basic scripting, and exploring the API `ghci`.
+This is useful mainly for prototyping, basic scripting, and exploring the API in `ghci`.

 Example usage: